booksbyus/zguide/site/content/docs/chapter3.md

 * The REQ socket always sends an empty delimiter frame before any data frames; the DEALER does not.
 * The REQ socket will send only one message before it receives a reply; the DEALER is fully asynchronous.

 The synchronous versus asynchronous behavior has no effect on our example because we're doing strict request-reply.
-It is more relevant when we address recovering from failures, which we'll come to in “Reliable Request-Reply Patterns”.
+It is more relevant when we address recovering from failures, which we'll come to in [Chapter 4 - Reliable Request-Reply Patterns](chapter4#reliable-request-reply).

 Now let's look at exactly the same example but with the REQ socket replaced by a DEALER socket: